-90.321 Conveyancing and Land Transactions (1978)\\
+90.321 Conveyancing and Land Transactions

 To some extent supplements materials discussed in Property and Equity and the practical training given in Conveyancing by the College of Law.
-The most important part of the course (comprising probably two thirds) will be the treatment of the law of vendor and purchaser with reference to the standard form contract of sale and for this reason, it is
+The most important part of the course (comprising probably two thirds) is the treatment of the law of vendor and purchaser with reference to the standard form contract of sale and for this reason, the subject is of benefit to students who wish to practise at the bar as well as those who wish to enter a conveyancing-commercial practice as solicitors.
+Covers: the proper preparation of a contract of sale in the light of the extravagant abundance of recent case law; Stamp Duty on contracts; Strata Titles Conveyancing; Crown Land Holdings; Drafting and use of precedents (Leases, Wills, Mortgages, Equitable charges etc.); Old System Title searching; Primary applications; and Land Tax.

-90.341 Environmental Law (1978)‡
+90.341 Environmental Law